 The Reproductive Liberty Amendment, also known as Proposition 5, is both a simple and profound affirmation of our values – values that Vermonters have cherished for generations.
-For these values to be protected definitively in our state, they must be enshrined in our constitution.
+If passed, Prop 5 will add Article 22 to our state constitution, expcicitly enshrining our reproductive rights and preventing future state legislatures from restricting our reproductive autonomy.
 We’re counting on you to help us make this happen.

 After a four-year long deliberative process, the Reproductive Liberty Amendment cleared its final legislative hurdle in February 2022 and will be on the ballot for voters in November.

 To see if the voters will amend the Vermont Constitution by adding Article 22 to read: